What is a Single Customer View and Why is it Valuable?

 “Attributes” are important facts or characteristics about customers, such as their total number of orders or total spend, and these attributes are easily accessible from a single customer view.

-A CDP like Lexer also enriches these profiles with predictive attributes—such as churn risk or predictive lifetime value—and out-of-the-box segmentation models that can be put to work immediately.
+A CDP like Lexer also enriches these profiles with predictive attributes—such as churn risk or predictive lifetime value—and out-of-the-box customer segmentation tools that can be put to work immediately.
 Working from these enriched profiles, you can draw precise customer insights, track omnichannel performance metrics at the segment level, and activate personalized campaigns across social, search, email, and programmatic channels.

 Here’s an overview of the standard attributes that are available in Lexer after transforming your data into a single customer view: